Deanthropomorphising NLP: Can a Language Model Be Conscious?

 \subsection{Challenges for Consciousness beyond IIT}

-In the section above, we analysed the claim of consciousness of LaMDA through the lens of a particular theory of consciousness.
+In the sections above, we analysed the claim of consciousness of LaMDA and other more recent models through the lens of a particular theory of consciousness.
 However, some of the features of such transformer-based LLMs are hard to reconcile with what we generally know about consciousness based on human experience.
-While there currently is no theory that decidedly explains all of the properties of human consciousness, these `missing pieces' still need to be addressed before claiming an LLM is sentient.
+While there currently is no theory that decidedly explains all of the properties of human consciousness, these `missing pieces' still need to be addressed before claiming an LLM is conscious.